 Share these release notes with your colleagues.

 Have you signed up for email alerts for News in the Community Center?
-This will ensure that WorldShare Interlibrary Loan release notes and events will come straight to your inbox.
+This ensures that Tipasa release notes and events come straight to your inbox.

 New features and enhancements